lbryio/lbry.com/content/news/179-is-everything-better-on-the-blockchain.md

 cover: 'lex-amit.jpg'
 category: blog
 ---
-It’s 2018 and everyone’s scrambling to be "on the blockchain".
+It’s 2018 and everyone’s scrambling to be the first to put something "on the blockchain".

 A few strange examples include the following: